xpressivecode/iron-router-active/README.md

 In the second example, you can see an example of passing in multiple routes.

-In the third example, the LI element will have a class of `on`, as we've overriden the default value with our own.
+In the third example, the LI element will have a class of `on`, as we've overridden the default value with our own.

 In the fourth example, you can see an example of checking to see if the current url contains the noun `products`, which will handle multiple scenarios, such as